termux/termux-gui/Protocol.md

   - params:
     - rid: id of the remote Layout.
     - parent: id of the parent View.
 If not specified, it is added to the remote Layout itself.
-    - text: Initial text for the View.
 - addRemoteButton: creates a Button in a remote Layout.
 Returns the View id in the Layout.
 The Activity id for the Button click event will be the remote Layout id.
   - params:
     - rid: id of the remote Layout.
     - parent: id of the parent View.
 If not specified, it is added to the remote Layout itself.
-    - text: Initial text for the View.
 - addRemoteImageView: creates an ImageView in a remote Layout.
 Returns the View id in the Layout.
   - params:
     - rid: id of the remote Layout.